Evthron/blog/evthronblog/content/code/shell/index.zh.md

 - what about the '\'? why \- is required for both single and double quotes?

+# sed
+use multiple `-e` arguments to sed the same string multiple times

 ## Shell array
 If you want to store multiple arguments in a variable, you can make them a shell array.